GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fenced-frame/index.md

 In a partitioned world, information leakage across first-party storage won't be possible, and many tracking related problems will be solved.

-## How does fenced frames work with The Privacy Sandbox initiative?
+### How does fenced frames work with partitioned data?

 The Privacy Sandbox initiative suggests top-level sites should partition data.
 Many of the proposals aim to satisfy cross-site use cases without third-party cookies or other tracking mechanisms.
 For example:

-*  [FLEDGE](/docs/privacy-sandbox/fledge/) allows for interest-based ad serving in a privacy-preserving manner
+*  [FLEDGE](/docs/privacy-sandbox/fledge/) allows for interest-based ad serving in a privacy-preserving manner.
-*  [FedCM](https://github.com/fedidcg/FedCM) for secure single sign-on (SSO)
+*  [FedCM](https://github.com/fedidcg/FedCM) for secure single sign-on (SSO).

 Some Privacy Sandbox proposals allow access to unpartitioned storage with privacy-preserving methods, while others satisfy specific use-cases without exposing first-party storage.
-Fenced frames are in the former category.

-For example, let's take a look at the [FLEDGE](/docs/privacy-sandbox/fledge/) proposal.
+For example, let's consider how fenced frames could work with the [FLEDGE](/docs/privacy-sandbox/fledge/) proposal.
 With FLEDGE, a user's interests are registered on an advertiser's site in [interest groups](/docs/privacy-sandbox/fledge/#interest-group-detail), along with ads that may be of interest to the user.
 Then, on a separate site (known as a "publisher"), the ads registered in relevant interest groups are auctioned and the winning ad is displayed.

 If the publisher displays the winning ad in an iframe and the script can read the iframe's `src` attribute, the publisher can infer information about the visitor's interests from that ads URL.
 This is not privacy-preserving.

-This use case, among others, is why we've proposed fenced frames.
+With a fenced frame, the publisher could display an ad which matches visitor interests, but the `src` and interest group will be known only to the advertiser.
+The publisher could not access this information.

 ## How fenced frames work